 Every time I saw another post from someone who had not yet mentioned Manchester I questioned my faith in humanity.
 I kept thinking “why aren’t they talking about it, why are they just posting another pointless photo or blog post”.
 I wondered if they even cared.
 Where was their compassion?
 Where was their love for the people of Manchester in another self-indulgent post?
 I felt anger and sadness all rolled into one.

 Their ignorance astounded me.
 How could they not stop for one moment and realise the importance of showing love?
 How could they not see that business as usual looks cold heartened?
 Yes, think of the future.
-Yes, we must never let anyone stop us showing up, but what’s more important is the now.
+Yes, we must never let anyone stop us from showing up, but what’s more important is the now.
 It’s the only thing ever guaranteed.

 I soon came to realise my ignorance too.
 People hurt and cope in different ways.
 There is no right or wrong way to deal with tragedy.
-My way is no more enlightened than anyone’s else’s.
-My judgement was misplaced.
+My way is no more enlightened than anyone else’s.
+My judgment was misplaced.
 I have no idea what people were thinking or feeling.
 People don’t always know how to think, act and comprehend it all.
 Emotions were high.
 Sometimes people simply don’t know what to say.
 People are scared to look like they’ve jumped on the bandwagon.
 We all judge and become judged sometimes.
 This isn’t the time for that.
 Now is the time to be more loving.
 To be kinder to ourselves and others.
 To love more deeply.

 Kindness makes more of a difference than you’ll ever know.
 We all know action speaks louder than words.
 So act with love.
 Be the light in the darkness.
 Help those that struggle.
 Judge less.
 Love more.
 Be the one to say sorry.
 Life is short so don’t waste it not being loving.
 Hold your loved ones tighter and when you feel helpless and don’t know what to do just show up with love.